Home

 Personal homepage

-Title: MEMS Meta-optics
+Title: MEMS Meta-Optics

 Abstract: Miniature lenses with a tunable focus are essential components for many modern applications involving compact optical systems.
 While several tunable lenses have been reported with various tuning mechanisms, they often face challenges with respect to power consumption, tuning speed, fabrication cost, or production scalability.
 In this work, we have adapted the mechanism of an Alvarez lens – a varifocal composite lens in which lateral shifts of two optical elements with cubic phase surfaces give rise to a change in the optical power – to construct a miniature, microelectromechanical system (MEMS)-actuated metasurface Alvarez lens.
 Implementation based on an electrostatic MEMS generates fast and controllable actuation with low power consumption.
 The utilization of metasurfaces – ultrathin and subwavelength-patterned diffractive optics – as optical elements greatly reduces the device volume compared to systems using conventional freeform lenses.
 The entire MEMS Alvarez metalens is fully compatible with modern semiconductor fabrication technologies, granting it the potential to be mass-produced at a low unit cost.
 We will discuss ongoing work on imaging in the infrared and visible range, with applications ranging from machine vision to endoscopy.